 My name is Coire Walker and I love teaching guitar.
 There's a certain intimacy, a powerful expressive connection with the guitar--your fingers are always on the strings, connected to the sound you're making; it forces you to be in the moment, to focus, and hopefully, to feel.
 The freedom I've found in playing guitar is unlike anything else, and helping my students find their own personal sense of musical freedom is what teaching guitar is all about for me.
 I have been playing guitar for twenty-five years, and I've been teaching people how to play guitar for thirteen.
-In my approach to teaching I like to balance the technical and creative elements of music to build my students into innovative, self-aware musicians.
+In my approach to teaching I strive to balance the technical and creative elements of music to build my students into innovative, self-aware musicians.
 Lessons are low-pressure and fun, and all ages are welcome.

 My music degree is from Musicians Institute in Los Angeles, CA.

-Regarding musical styles, I teach all genres of music except advanced jazz and classical guitar--these are their own discipline and I do not claim to have mastery of them (but we can play with them as much as you like!)
+I teach all genres of music except advanced jazz and classical guitar--these are their own discipline and I do not claim to have mastery of them (but we can play with them as much as you like!)
 Some styles I enjoy are rock, funk, punk, folk, reggae, and fingerstyle guitar.
 Lesson topics include music theory, songwriting, reading, ear training, strumming and picking techniques, singing and playing simultaneously, soloing, chord composition and harmony, live performing, and working on student compositions.
 If you are in a band and looking to challenge your playing further I can work alongside you in that regard as well.

 Please feel free to reach out via phone or firstname.lastname@example.org